Mallory Notting

 - Emerging New Talent Award – Australian Evaluation Society, 2023

-- Academic Medal – James Cook University, for Honours thesis
+- Academic Medal (received for Honours thesis) – James Cook University, 2017

-- Chapter: "Evaluation and Impact Measurement" (Chapter 1.13), in The Australian Pro Bono Manual: A practice guide and resource kit for law firms
+- Chapter: Notting, M., & Healey, M. (2022).
+"Evaluation and Impact Measurement" (Chapter 1.13), in The Australian Pro Bono Manual: A practice guide and resource kit for law firms

 Professional Experience